 It’s why you continue to pester your picky eater to finish the last piece of broccoli on their plate, and work tirelessly to sneak added nutrients into their favourite foods.

-Perhaps one of the better-known vitamins is vitamin C. Widely regarded as a key nutrient in supporting your little one’s immune system health, did you know it’s also important for a range of actions within their body (1)?
+But what about the benefits for vitamin C for kids?
+Perhaps one of the better-known vitamins, vitamin C is widely regarded as a key nutrient in supporting your little one’s immune system health.
+Did you know it’s also important for a range of other important actions within their body (1)?

-Read on to discover six ways vitamin C helps to support your child.
+Read on to discover six of the best benefits of vitamin C for kids.